bansicloud/store/README.md

 bash add_file.sh $PATH_TO_REPO_FOLDER $PATH_TO_FILE
 ```

-Keep in mind that you should have a push access to the htt
+Keep in mind that you should have a push access to the http